Jungle Fan Guide

 Frequently Asked Questions

 What's the refund policy?
-Refund policies are typically determined by the ticket vendor from whom you purchased your tickets.
-Generally, refunds are only issued in cases of event cancellation.
-If an event is rescheduled, tickets are usually valid for the new date.
-It is crucial to review the terms and conditions of your specific ticket purchase.
+Refund policies are typically dictated by the ticket vendor and event promoter.
+Refunds are usually only offered in the event of a cancellation or significant rescheduling.
+In cases of postponement, tickets are often valid for the new date.
+It’s crucial to review the terms and conditions at the point of purchase.

 How early should I arrive?
-For a major artist like Jungle at The O2 Arena, arriving at least 90 minutes to two hours before the advertised show start time is strongly advised.
-This allows ample time for navigating security checks, finding your seat or position, and getting drinks or merchandise without rushing and potentially missing the start of the show.
+For a headlining act like Jungle at a venue as large as The O2 Arena, arriving at least 1 to 1.5 hours before the advertised start time for Jungle is recommended.
+This allows ample time for security checks, finding your spot, and soaking in the atmosphere without feeling rushed.

 Top Tips for Jungle at The O2 Arena